rhayman/ephysiopy/docs/api/ephysiopy/common/utils/index.rst

    ..
        !! processed by numpydoc !!

+.. py:function:: labelledCumSum(X, L)

+   Compute the cumulative sum of an array with labels, resetting the sum at label changes.

+   :param X: Input array to compute the cumulative sum.
+   :type X: np.ndarray
+   :param L: Label array indicating where to reset the cumulative sum.
+   :type L: np.ndarray

+   :returns: The cumulative sum array with resets at label changes, masked
+             appropriately.
+   :rtype: np.ma.MaskedArray

+   ..
+       !! processed by numpydoc !!

+.. py:function:: mean_norm(x, mn=None, axis = 0)

+   Mean normalise an input array

+   :param x: The array t normalise
+   :type x: np.ndarray
+   :param mn: The mean of x
+   :type mn: float, optional
+   :param axis: The axis along which to operate
+   :type axis: int

+   :returns: The mean normalised version of the input array
+   :rtype: np.ndarray

+   ..
+       !! processed by numpydoc !!

+.. py:function:: memmapBinaryFile(path2file, n_channels=384, **kwargs)

+   Returns a numpy memmap of the int16 data in the file path2file, if present

+   :param path2file: The location of the file to be mapped
+   :type path2file: Path
+   :param n_channels: the number of channels (size of the second dimension)
+   :type n_channels: int
+   :param \*\*kwargs:
+                      'data_type' : np.dtype, default np.int16
+                          The data type of the file to be mapped.

+   :returns: The memory mapped data file
+   :rtype: np.memmap

+   ..
+       !! processed by numpydoc !!

-.. py:function:: min_max_norm(x, min=None, max=None, axis=0)
+.. py:function:: min_max_norm(x, min=None, max=None, axis = 0)

    Normalise the input array x to lie between min and max

-   :param x (np.ndarray) - the array to normalise:
+   :param x: the array to normalise
+   :type x: np.ndarray
-   :param min (float) - the minimun value in the returned array:
+   :param min: the minimun value in the returned array
+   :type min: float
-   :param max (float) - the maximum value in the returned array:
+   :param max: the maximum value in the returned array
+   :type max: float
-   :param axis - the axis along which to operate.
-Default 0:
+   :param axis: the axis along which to operate.
+Default 0
+   :type axis: int

-   :rtype: out (np.ndarray) - the normalised array
+   :returns: the normalised array
+   :rtype: np.ndarray